anttieskola/aje/README.md

 	- Llama.cpp is running @ god, then ngingx is proxied into it, this way also solution on ares can access it (antai)
 - Redis is installed manually on server into path `/usr/local/bin/Redis/`
-	- Modules have own folders under `/usr/local/bin`
+	- Modules and config are placed in same directory
 - Sonarqube is installed manually on server into path `/usr/local/bin/sonarqube/`
 	- I made a [Github repo of this](https://github.com/anttieskola/sonarqube)
 	- Only run server locally and on-demand only